Masony817/personal_website/ask_human.md

 # ask-human mcp

- i just shipped a tiny thing that keeps your ai from hallucinating and gives it an escape route when confused or issues arise
+I just shipped a tiny thing that keeps your ai from hallucinating and gives it an escape route when confused or issues arise

 ## the pain: